griffithlab/griffithlab.org/pages/team.md

 {% include team_member member_name="Joshua" full_name="Joshua McMichael" bio='Josh is a software developer at the McDonnell Genome Institute.
 He is an expert in front-end and user experience design.
 He works with the Griffith Lab to develop bioinformatics tools and resources and novel visualizations.
 He is the lead front-end developer for CIViC, pVACtools, and others. ' image="/assets/img/team/joshua_mcmichael.jpg" role="Software Developer, UX Developer" %}

+{% include team_member member_name="Nilan" full_name="Nilan Patel, BSc" bio='Nilan is a medical student at Saint Louis University currently working on the CiVIC knowledgebase project as a biocurator.
+He also attended Saint Louis University where he graduated with a B.S. in Medical Sciences with minors in Biology and Psychology.
+He joined Griffith Lab as part of the ASPIRE program.' image="/assets/img/team/nilan_patel.jpg" role="Staff Curator" %}

 {% include team_member member_name="Evelyn" full_name="Evelyn A. Schmidt, BSc" bio='Evelyn is bioinformatics research analyst in the Griffith Lab at Washington University in St. Louis.
 She graduated from Truman State University, Kirksville in 2023 with a degree in Computer Science.' image="/assets/img/team/evelyn_schmidt.jpg" role="Bioinformatics Data Analyst" %}

 {% include team_member member_name="Zach" full_name="Zachary L. Skidmore, MEng" bio='Zach is a staff scientist at the McDonnell Genome Institute at Washington University in Saint Louis.
 His undergraduate work was completed at the Ohio State University where he obtained a B.Sc. in molecular biology.
 His Graduate work was performed at the University of Illinois where he obtained a M.eng in bioinformatics.
 His research focus is in the realm of cancer biology where he uses and develops tools and techniques to aid in the analysis and interpretation of cancer sequencing data.
 He leads maintenance/development on the bioconductor package <a href="https://bioconductor.org/packages/release/bioc/html/GenVisR.html">GenVisR</a>, a graphics program designed to visualize cohort level genomic data.
 He is the creator and a primary instructor for the <a href="http://genviz.org/">Genomic Data Visualization and Interpretation</a> workshop course and is the webmaster for many of the griffith lab websites.
 Currently his primary research project is the genomic evaluation of non-cirrhotic hepatocellular carcinoma.' image="/assets/img/team/zachary_skidmore.jpg" role="Staff Scientist/Bioinformatician" %}